AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_AutomationIdentity.md

 #### 403

 Forbidden.
-A non-Administrator caller must have all roles belonging to the Automation Identity being deleted.
+A non-Administrator caller must have all roles belonging to the automation identity being deleted.

 #### 404

-Automation Identity or Tenant not found.
+Automation identity or tenant not found.

 #### 405